-Experimental design and SUTVA.
-In this setting, competitive forces may cause a violation of SUTVA.
 To see why, note that treatment and control traders operate in the same village.
-Control traders may respond strategically to behavior of treatment traders induced by the experiment.
-Importantly, SUTVA could also be violated if randomization was conducted at the village level, for instance if the experiment offered the subsidy to all traders in "treatment villages," while offering it to none in "control villages."
-Each trader on average operates in 4.6 villages, with significant multimarket contact between them, making it difficult to identify independent villages.
-Traders' mobility (on motorcycles) and the relatively small geographic span of the cocoa producing area imply that, for a given trader, many markets are plausibly contestable.
-Figure 1 shows Sierra Leone's cocoa producing region, and the locations of the three towns Segbwema, Pendembu, and Kailahun where the five wholesalers operate, as well as the study villages from which study traders procure cocoa.
+Control traders may respond strategically to behavior of treatment traders induced by the experiment, violating SUTVA.
+Importantly, the assumption could also be violated if randomization was conducted at the village level, for instance if the experiment offered the subsidy to all traders in "treatment villages," while offering it to none in "control villages."
+Each trader on average operates in 4.6 villages, with significant multimarket contact between traders, making it difficult to identify independent villages.
+Traders' mobility (on motorcycles) and the relatively small geographic region of the cocoa producing area imply that, for a given trader, most markets are at least contestable.
+Figure 1 shows a map Sierra Leone's cocoa producing region, and the locations of the three towns Segbwema, Pendembu, and Kailahun where the five wholesalers operate, as well as the study villages from which study traders procure cocoa.
+All three towns and villages lie along the same 40 mile stretch of river.